monetamio/docs/en/framework/modules/api/README.md

 ```
 <a href="#docs_home"><small>- back to top</small></a>

-As you can see from line 13 above it is also possible to include currencies that can be used privately, and __DO NOT__ show up in drop-down selections.
+As you can see from line 13 above it is also possible to include blockchains that can be used privately, and __DO NOT__ show up in drop-down selections.

 Please note the we currently support the following APIs (from default configuration):